 A wide range of non-invasive therapies have been evaluated for chronic pain.
-This review focuses on five cognitive and mind-body therapies for chronic low back pain and chronic neck pain: acupuncture, cognitive behavioral therapy (CBT), mindfulness-based stress reduction (MBSR), yoga, and tai chi.
+This review focuses on five such non-drug therapies for chronic low back pain and chronic neck pain: acupuncture, cognitive behavioral therapy (CBT), mindfulness-based stress reduction (MBSR), yoga, and tai chi.
+We recognize that there is no perfect descriptor for this group of therapies, but for this report we have categorized them as cognitive and mind-body therapies.